xamarin/binding-tools-for-swift/README.md

 ## Caution ❗

-In order to contribute to Binding-Tools-For-Swift, you will need Xcode 12!
+In order to contribute to Binding-Tools-For-Swift, you will need Xcode 12 or Xcode 13!

-❗❗❗
+Binding Tools for Swift is currently in the process of moving to Swift 5.5.
-Binding Tools for Swift is currently in the process of moving to Swift 5.3.
-The tests are (temporarily) disabled until issues can be addressed.
+At present, the code and tests appear to run correctly with either Swift 5.3 or Swift 5.5, however the new concurrency model (async/await/actor) is not yet supported.
-❗❗❗
+Continuous integration is being done with Xcode 12.

 ## Current Status